Divyapratap-Singh-Chauhan/PuLP-Programming-for-Diet-Plan-Optimisation/README.md

 ## Results

-The optimized diet plan is generated and saved in the `results/optimal_diet_plan.csv` file.
-This file contains the list of food items, their respective quantities, and the total cost of the diet plan.
+The optimized diet plan is generated.
+This plan contains the list of food items, their respective quantities, and the total cost of the diet plan.

 ## Conclusion